Interactive-Intelligent-Systems/diarg/examples/DialoguesAndDmn.md

     }
     argFramework.addAllAttacks(attacks);
     System.out.println("Initial argumentation framework: \n" + argFramework.prettyPrint());
-    // Note that we continue in this 'if'-statement
+    // Note that we continue in this 'if'-clause
 }
 ```